How to Make an Action Attractive: Applications

 The party backing candidate \(a\) is contemplating whether to replace him with a different candidate \(\hat{a}\).
 Crucially, it knows neither the risk preferences of the populace (which may be heterogeneous) nor the beliefs of the populace (also possibly heterogeneous).
 Accordingly, it makes its choice based on a robust criterion, asking what are the candidates who have a better chance of winning versus \(b\), no matter the population's (concave) utilities or beliefs.
 Who cannot be worse than \(a\) versus \(b\)?
 Theorem \ref{bigone} tells us the answer: \begin{remark} Candidate \(\hat{a}\) is no worse than \(a\) versus \(b\) if and only if she dominates a mixture of \(a\) and \(b\). \end{remark}

 In the context of politics, this can be understood, roughly, as a move to the political center.
 This strategy has been explicitly used in the past.
 For example, after Republican Ronald Reagan's landslide presidential victory in 1984, a group of Democrats founded the Democratic Leadership Council (DLC) in 1985 with the explicit goal of shifting the party towards the center in order to win elections.
-Likewise, Tony Blair's ``New Labour'' and the CDU's adoption of Green Party's environmental policies are both similar convexifications.
+Likewise, Tony Blair's ``New Labour'' in the 1990s re-branded the Labour Party, focusing more on market economics and less on social redistribution in an attempt to broaden electoral appeal.
+More recently, in Germany, the Christian Democratic Union (CDU) has started embracing large parts of the Green Party's environmental agenda in order to attract its voters.

-\subsubsection{Robustly Optimal Bilateral Trade Modifications}
+\subsection{Robustly Optimal Bilateral Trade Modifications}

 There is a buyer (\(B\)) and a seller (\(S\)). \(S\) possesses an asset that pays out \(v_\theta \in \mathbb{R}\) in state \(\theta\).
 The state is contractible and the status quo trade agreement sees transfers of size \(\gamma_\theta \in \mathbb{R}\) from \(B\) to \(S\) in each state \(\theta \in \Theta\).
 We assume that there exist states \(\theta', \theta'' \in \Theta\) for which \(v_{\theta'} > \gamma_{\theta'}\) and \(\gamma_{\theta''} > v_{\theta''}\).